 - If given lawlessness, Kings urgently create order through law.
 But when given lawlessness, Lackeys often choose anarchy and chaos.

 That’s why Kings make laws, and Lackeys obey them.
 Kings should, of course, obey the laws they themselves make too, (indeed they often do).
 But Kings also know when, where and why laws should either change or be broken / bent.

 “Context is for Kings” is a recognition that the greatest leaders saw behind the veil of principles and laws to the well being they ultimately create, and thus are able to transcend the laws.
 To transcend laws is to become the lawmaker.

 “Universal law is for Lackeys” is the recognition that Lackeys often lack the discipline and intellect to make their own ethical judgements, and thus would be best suited to obey laws made by Kings.

 Final note: my use of the word “Lackeys” in this article is merely to honor the original quote in my musing.
-Actually, I feel it’s WAY too harsh of a word.
-Not everyone is suited to complicated moral / ethical reasoning, or needs to shoulder the burden of leadership.
+Actually I feel it’s an unnecessarily harsh word.
+Not everyone is suited to complicated moral / ethical reasoning, nor needs to shoulder the burden of leadership.